landemic-io/landemic/README.md

 Landemic is a virtual land NFT on Ethereum available at [https://landemic.io](https://landemic.io).
 We've designed it to live in perpetuity, which is why we've open-sourced the web component so that you can serve the Landemic site either locally from your machine or on the web.

 The web component has two parts: an HTML client and a data service.
-You can run the full functions of Landemic from just the HTML client, but if you want the charts feature on the left to stay updated, you'll need to need to run the parallel data service.
+You can run the full functions of Landemic from just the HTML client, but if you want the charts feature on the left, and the cache of tiles on the maps, to stay updated, you'll need to need to run the parallel data service.
 Since the volume is low, you can get by just running the data service manually, however we've set it up so that it's easy to run practically for free on Heroku.

 ## Quickstart: Run client locally